 Luckily the rattata releases its bite and backs off as soon as Charmander approaches, and a sudden jet of water from the side sends it tumbling head over paws.

-The three trainers step back to back in a rough triangle, and their pokemon spread out to cover them from every angle as the rattata circle warily.
-Red does a quick count, dismayed to see eight of the purple furred rodents.
+The three trainers step back to back in a rough triangle, and their pokemon spread out to cover them as much as possible while the purple rodents warily circle them.
+A thrill of fear races down Red’s spine as he counts eight of them.

 “We must have stepped near a nest,” he says as Charmander growls at an encroaching rattata, halting its advance.